 Outcome variable

-Diarrhea is determined as whether 0-5 years old children had diarrhea in past two weeks or not and the answer is given by mothers or caretakers of children.
-We considered binary variable “Diarrhea” as the outcome variable.
-Here, the Diarrhea variable has two categories: “Yes” for having diarrhea and “No” for not having diarrhea in past two weeks for the children under age five.
+In this study, we assessed diarrhea among children aged 0-5 years based on whether they experienced diarrhea in the two weeks prior to the survey.
+The responses were provided by mothers or caretakers.
+We defined the binary outcome variable “Diarrhea,” which has two categories: “Yes” for children who had diarrhea and “No” for those who did not in the two weeks before the survey.

 Covariates

 Characteristics of children such as age, sex, child supervision, nutritional status (stunned, wasted, underweight, overweight), community characteristics e.g. place of residence, division, parental characteristics e.g. mother’s education and age, household characteristics e.g. wealth index, religion, sex of household head, type of toilet facility and its shared status, salt iodization, access to mass media, household size, possession of livestock, drinking water source and type, water treatment were considered as covariates in the analysis.
-The covariates were selected for the analysis based on the available information in MICS dataset and the findings of previous studies (Blake et al., 1993; Dargent-Molina et al., 1994; D’Souza, 1997; Genser et al., 2006; Ghosh et al., 1997; R. L. Guerrant et al., 1983; M. R. Islam et al., 2015; Kosek et al., 2008; Majorin et al., 2019; Maponga et al., 2013; Mølbak et al., 1997; Quick et al., 1999; Rahman & Hossain, 2022; Sobel et al., 2004; Tornheim et al., 2009; VanDerslice et al., 1994).
+The covariates were selected for the analysis based on the available information in the MICS dataset and the findings of previous studies (Blake et al., 1993; Dargent-Molina et al., 1994; D’Souza, 1997; Genser et al., 2006; Ghosh et al., 1997; R. L. Guerrant et al., 1983; M. R. Islam et al., 2015; Kosek et al., 2008; Majorin et al., 2019; Maponga et al., 2013; Mølbak et al., 1997; Quick et al., 1999; Rahman & Hossain, 2022; Sobel et al., 2004; Tornheim et al., 2009; VanDerslice et al., 1994).

+Child characteristics

-A child had inadequate supervision if the child was not with any adult for more than one hour at least once during last week(MICS, 2019).
-Stunting, wasting, underweight and overweight were used as the measurements of nutritional status and height-for-age, weight-for-age and weight-for-height z-scores were used to calculate these measures (“The WHO Child Growth Standards,” 2023).
-The z-scores measures the distance of a measurement from its mean point in terms of standard deviation.
+We categorized children's ages into six groups: 0-11 months, 12-23 months, 24-35 months, 36-47 months, and 48-59 months.
+Additionally, we classified child sex as male or female, and assessed inadequate supervision, underweight, stunting, wasting, and overweight as binary variables (yes or no).
+A child was considered under inadequate supervision if the child under age 5 was left alone or under the supervision of another child younger than 10 years old for more than one hour at least once in the last week (MICS, 2019).
+In this study, we categorized inadequate supervision as either 'yes' or 'no. Stunting, wasting, underweight, and overweight were used as the measurements of nutritional status and height-for-age, weight-for-age and weight-for-height z-scores were used to calculate these measures (“The WHO Child Growth Standards,” 2023).
+The z-scores measure the distance of a measurement from its mean point in terms of standard deviation.
 A child was considered underweight if the weight for age z-score was less than or equal to -2 and overweight if the weight for height z-score was greater than or equal to 2.
 A child was stunned if the height for age z-score was less than or equal to -2 and wasted if the weight for height z-score was less than or equal to -2 (“WHO Child Growth Standards,” 2008).

+Community characteristics

+This study categorized places of residence into three types: urban, rural, and tribal.
+It also included eight administrative divisions or geographic locations: Barishal, Chattogram, Dhaka, Khulna, Mymensingh, Rajshahi, Rangpur, and Sylhet.

+Parental characteristics

+Mother's education was categorized as follows: incomplete primary, complete primary, incomplete secondary, complete secondary or higher, and non-standard curriculum.
+Mother's age at the time of the survey was categorized into three groups: 15–19, 20–34, and 35 and older.

+Household characteristics